Where to Discuss?

 Class Instance

-The main method is basically just instatiating class, along with prepared parameters.
+The main method simply instantiates the class along with the prepared parameters.

 Sheet Tab Colorizer: Main Method: Class Instance